 1. You can add a healthy microwave side to make a complete meal!
 For instance these Seeds of Change microwave sides only take 90 seconds to cook.
 90 seconds!

-2. Since I always cook and bake with oat flour (flour I make out of pulverizing oatmeal), I pulverize a bunch of oatmeal and keep it in a container in my pantry so that it's ready for me anytime I need it.
+2. Since I always cook and bake with oat flour (flour I make out of pulverizing oatmeal), I pulverize a bunch of oatmeal and keep it in a sealed container in my pantry so that it's ready for me anytime I need it.

 It's a HUGE time saver!